fpereiro/gotoB/readme.md

 **Takeaway: if it affects what's displayed on the screen or what is submitted to the server, it belongs in `B.store`.**

-### #3: an event system to update the store.
+### #3: Events perform all actions, including updating the global store

-To update `B.store`, we use gotoв's event system, instead of modifying `B.store` directly.
+gotoв structures all operations through events.
+All actions to be performed on the webapp can be modeled as events.
+This includes updating `B.store`, which is updated by gotoв's event system instead of being modified directly.

 The function for **triggering** events is `B.say`.
 It receives as arguments a `verb`, a `path` and optional extra `arguments`.